0niket/blog/clrnvtj22000809jxcdlc46k1.md

 For simplicity, consider a database as a file where each line corresponds to a record.

-While reading, it has to go through each record and see if it matches the filters.
-This becomes inefficient as the database grows to have a large amount of records as it has linear time complexity.
+During the reading process, the system is required to traverse each record and assess whether it aligns with the specified filters.
+As the database expands and accumulates a substantial volume of records, this approach becomes inefficient and has a linear time complexity.

-Indexes solve this problem by maintaining another data structure called BTree (Mostly B+ Tree as it is more efficient).
-Btree has pages, each page having a size of around 4kb.
-There is a root page that then refers to the children's pages and until it reaches a page that has values instead of references.
-Often, Btrees are shallow trees which helps it find the record quickly due to logarithmic time complexity.
+Indexes address this challenge by introducing another data structure known as a BTree, with the B+ Tree variant being widely favored for its efficiency.
+The BTree is organized into pages, each typically sized around 4kb.
+A root page serves as the initial reference point, leading to subsequent child pages, ultimately reaching a page containing values instead of references.
+BTrees are often designed as shallow trees, allowing for rapid record retrieval and it has logarithmic time complexity.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705863917446/9be55b4e-72d4-4b94-a462-1378dabb8836.png align="center")

 ## Let’s look at an Example

-The web application comprises several web pages, each offering distinct functionalities.
-Within this context, users can select and add forms to a specific web page from a predefined set of forms.
+Consider we have a SaaS application where we onboard different customers and allow them to publish web pages.
+Users can select and add forms to a specific web page from a predefined set of forms.
 To accomplish this task, the application incorporates a linking feature.
 This feature facilitates the association of a chosen form with a particular web page, providing users with a seamless and intuitive method for enhancing their pages with the desired forms.

 ### Page